Animazions/Animazions/README.md

 - Solution to problem 3 - Our AI animation tool will empower the creator community to create shorts, episodes and full movies quickly and cost effectively within one tool.
 We’ll run contests and events to reward top creators and keep the platform fresh with new content while curating premium launches with hand picked screenwriters, storytellers and studios.

 We will be producing and creating the first animated asset (3 part TV series based on popular meme crypto characters) and launching via our platform.
+Please see 'Launch Events' on our website where you will see this event with a detailed synopsis.
 We will be creating AI animated teaser trailers and posting on our socials.
 This will be one of the first of its kind full episode AI animated mini series.
 We will be using AI models such as Seedance 2.0 and VEO 3 to create a blockbuster action packed animated series.
 We will show how a million dollar production can be made for a fraction of that cost.

 Roadmap